SwarnalathaD0911/KubeArmor/README.md

 * Produce container-aware audit logs

-LSMs do not have any container-related information; thus, they generate audit logs only based on system metadata \(e.g., User ID, Group ID, and process ID\).
+LSMs do not have any container-related information; thus, they generate audit logs only based on system metadata \(e.g., UID/GID, and process ID\).
 Therefore, it is hard to figure out what containers cause policy violations.

-To address this problem, KubeArmor uses an eBPF-based system monitor, which keeps track of process life cycles in containers, and converts system metadata to container identities when LSMs generate audit logs for any policy violations from containers.
+To address this problem, KubeArmor uses an eBPF-based container monitor, which keeps track of process life cycles in containers, and converts system metadata to container identities when LSMs generate audit logs for any policy violations from containers.

 * Provide easy-to-use semantics for policy definitions